The-HellBot/OldPlugins/hellbot/config/README.md

 # HellBot Original Configs are imported from here.

-# All configs can be found in [hell_config.py](https://github.com/TheVaders/InVade/blob/master/hell_config.py) in root dir
+# All configs can be found in [hell_config.py](https://github.com/TheVaders/InVade/blob/master/hellbot/config/hell_config.py)